Posted on 8 Comments

 Soap provides literally hundreds of times the amount of naturally nourishing ingredients than regular shampoos.

-We also include about 25% raw grassfed buttermilk in all of our shampoo soaps – nothing like the powdered milk or extracts in other shampoo soaps.
+We use about 25% raw grass-fed buttermilk in all of our shampoo soaps!
+This is nothing like the powdered milk or extracts in other shampoo soaps.

 Colored Hair

-Customers with light blonde or grey hair also report less issues with brassy tones!
+Customers with light blonde or gray hair also report less issues with brassy tones!

-However, we don’t recommend using shampoo soap bars with semi-permanent dyes.
-Since shampoo soap needs more massaging during the lathering process, this can rub the semi-permanent dyes off of the hair shafts faster.
+We don’t recommend using shampoo soap bars with semi-permanent dyes.
+Shampoo soap needs more massaging during the lathering process.
+This more vigorous washing method can rub the semi-permanent dyes off of the hair shafts faster.

 Less Products

-We’re so happy to hear when a customer says they’ve eliminated most of the haircare products they used before.
+We’re so happy to hear when a customer says they’ve eliminated most of the hair products they used before.

-Since detergents are the cause of so many cosmetic hair issues: lack of body, lack of definition, lack of texture, lack of color, etc. Many people find they don’t need as many care products as before.
+Detergents are the cause of so many cosmetic hair issues.
+These issues include lack of body, lack of definition, lack of texture, lack of color, etc. Most people don’t need as many care products after getting rid of detergents from their hair routine.

 This also reduces your exposure to more chemicals.